-We’ve had our Tonie Box for over two years and only recently added a Yoto Player to our collection.
+We’ve had our Tonie Box for over three years and only recently added a Yoto Player to our collection (over a year).
 For us this worked well as Floss, our daughter, really engaged with the physical characters of Tonies – she was two years old when we first had it.

 Tonie Box vs. Yoto Player

 If you’d like to know more about the basic functions of Tonie Box check out my blog post here.
-As she’s got older, now five, she is enjoying her Tonie Box and uses it daily but is also enjoying the range and older stories available on the Yoto Player.
+As she’s got older, now six, she is enjoying her Tonie Box and uses it daily but is also enjoying the range and older stories available on the Yoto Player.